Do you want to only display the child category in your WordPress post loop?

 Now, you need to visit a post that has one or more child categories.
 You’ll see that the parent category is hidden, and WordPress is now showing the child categories only.

 We hope this article helped you learn how to display only the child category in your WordPress posts.
-Next, you may want to see our guide on how to make money online blogging with WordPress or see our expert picks for the best SEO plugins and tools you should use.
+Next, you may want to see our article on how to style individual categories differently in WordPress and our beginner’s guide on how to search by category in WordPress.

 If you liked this article, then please subscribe to our YouTube Channel for WordPress video tutorials.
 You can also find us on Twitter and Facebook.